‘Teen Mom OG’ Star Ryan Edwards Goes On An Instagram Rant Against His ‘Miserable’ Haters

 “Unfortunately I don’t give two f**ks about y’all,” he explained to his haters.

-Throughout the past few years, Edwards has been plagued by legal issues and arrested for several times.
+Throughout the past few years, Edwards has been plagued by legal issues and arrested several times.
 As Teen Mom OG fans may recall, the father of two has attempted on a number of occasions to conquer his addiction struggles through rehab, with his most recent stint having taken place at the end of last year.

-Edwards and his wife, Mackenzie Standifer, have been spending time with one another since his jail release weeks ago and on Easter, Standifer shared a happy family photo with Edwards on her Instagram page, which also featured his 10-year-old son Bentley, her four-year-old son Hudson, and their new baby, Jagger Ryan.
+Edwards and his wife, Mackenzie Standifer, have been spending time with one another since his jail release weeks ago.
+On Easter, Standifer shared a happy family photo with Edwards on her Instagram page, which also featured his 10-year-old son Bentley, her 4-year-old son Hudson, and their new baby, Jagger Ryan.

-Unfortunately, days later, a Radar Online report claimed Edwards was actually banned from Standifer’s grandmother’s Easter celebration.
+Unfortunately, days later, a Radar Online report claimed Edwards was actually banned from his grandmother-in-law’s Easter celebration.

 “Mackenzie will be at her grandmother’s for Easter, but not Ryan,” the source said.
 “The family isn’t fond of his recent stints still.”